Finding the Best Places to Retire Since 2006!

 City parks keep Slidell looking green, and three golf courses, Oak Harbor, Pinewood and Royal, give duffers and low handicappers plenty of places to play.
 Tammany Trace is a 31-mile long paved trail, with a parallel equestrian path, that runs through not only Slidell but through four other towns as well and overlooks bayous and streams.

-Two wildlife preserves, the Bogue Chitto National Wildlife Refuge and the Bayou Sauvage National Wildlife Refuge, are home to endangered species, including the ringed-sawback turtle, the American alligator and the gopher tortoise.
+Two wildlife preserves, the Bogue Chitto National Wildlife Refuge and the Bayou Sauvage National Wildlife Refuge, are home to endangered species, including the ringed-sawback turtle and the gopher tortoise.
 Canoe companies offer swamp tours.

-The St. Tammany Parish has a branch library that offers a library loan program, public computers with Internet access, computer classes, tax assistance and even books.
+The St. Tammany Parish has a branch library with a library loan program, public computers with Internet access, computer classes, tax assistance and even books.
 When it comes to dining and shopping, there are some local BBQ joints and antique galleries, but chain restaurants are the norm.
-Shopping venues include national retailers (two Wal-Marts, Sears, Bed, Bath and Beyond, etc.).

 There is no regularly scheduled public transportation, but goSTAT provides on demand, curb to curb transportation services in the rural and urban areas of Tammany County, including Slidell.
 Reservations are required, and prices are determined by miles traveled.